Murphy-Biochemistry/BiochemProtocolsWeb/content/methods/bacteria/protein_expression_culture.md

 1. {{< checkbox >}} Overlay bacteria pellet from 500 mL culture volume with 20 mL freshly prepared lysis buffer (2 mL/pellet).
 {{< infobox type="info" title="" >}}
-⚠️ For subsequent purification using affinity chromatographie collumns, try and keep lysate as concentrated as possible and therefore the volume as littly as possible.
+⚠️ For subsequent purification using affinity chromatography columns, try and keep lysate as concentrated as possible and therefore the volume as little as possible.
 Try using only 5 mL and increase the volume only when resuspention is not possible.
 {{< /infobox >}}

 2. {{< checkbox >}} Break up the pellet with a pipette.